UnmappedStack/break/README.md

 compiler = "gcc"
 freestanding = "false"
 warnerror = "true" # enabling makes the compiler use `-Wall -Werror`

+[dependencies]
+lcurl = "The libcurl package"
 ```
 The compiler that you use must allow GCC-like command line arguments.
 I personally recommend Clang.

+`break` ignores the value on the right in the dependencies and only cares about the name of the package, so you can put anything in the value.
+In the example above, it sets the value to a brief description of the package which is what I recommend doing.
+Package names are in the same format as how you would pass them to GCC or Clang - starting with an `l` then the name of the package.
+It must already be installed on your system.

 ## License